Skip to main content

 Human History

-The Roman construction of the Cornalvo dam in the 1st century AD to supply water to the provincial capital of Augusta Emerita represents one of the great engineering achievements of antiquity, and the dam's continued function demonstrates exceptional construction quality.
-The surrounding landscape was managed as dehesa from at least medieval times, with the open oak woodland providing acorns for pig fattening, cork harvest from cork oaks, and grazing for cattle and sheep beneath the canopy.
+The Roman dam at Cornalvo dates to the 1st or 2nd century AD and was built to supply water to the provincial capital of Augusta Emerita (modern Mérida), representing one of the great water-engineering achievements of antiquity; it was declared a National Monument in 1912.
+[1] The surrounding landscape was managed as dehesa from at least medieval times, with the open oak woodland providing acorns for pig fattening, cork harvest from cork oaks, and grazing for cattle and sheep beneath the canopy.
 The dehesa system represents centuries of accumulated ecological knowledge, creating a productive and biodiverse landscape through careful management of tree density, grazing pressure, and periodic clearing.

 Park History

-Cornalvo was designated a Natural Park in 1993, recognizing both the ecological value of the dehesa and reservoir wetland and the extraordinary archaeological significance of the Roman dam as a UNESCO World Heritage component of the archaeological complex of Merida.
-The park's designation provides protection for the dehesa ecosystem, which faces threats from agricultural intensification, conversion to irrigated farmland, and the decline of traditional extensive livestock farming that maintains its characteristic structure.
+Cornalvo was first declared a Natural Park in 1993 by Decreto 27/1993, though that decree was annulled by the Spanish Supreme Court in 2003 on procedural grounds.
+The park was formally re-declared under Ley 7/2004 of 19 November 2004, establishing its current protected status with 11,601 hectares.
+[1] The designation provides protection for the dehesa ecosystem, which faces threats from agricultural intensification, conversion to irrigated farmland, and the decline of traditional extensive livestock farming that maintains its characteristic structure.
 Management balances conservation with continued traditional dehesa practices, recognizing that this is a cultural landscape requiring active human management to persist.

 Major Trails And Attractions

-The Roman dam of Cornalvo, still retaining water nearly 2,000 years after construction, provides the park's most remarkable cultural attraction and a starting point for walks around the reservoir shore.
-Birdwatching from hides around the reservoir is productive year-round, with winter concentrations of cranes and waterfowl and summer breeding activity in the surrounding dehesa.
+The Roman dam of Cornalvo, still retaining water nearly 2,000 years after construction and included in the UNESCO World Heritage Archaeological Ensemble of Mérida, provides the park's most remarkable cultural attraction and a starting point for walks around the reservoir shore.
+[1] Birdwatching from hides around the reservoir is productive year-round, with winter concentrations of cranes and waterfowl and summer breeding activity in the surrounding dehesa.
 Circular walking and cycling routes traverse the oak woodland and grassland, offering encounters with the park's distinctive dehesa landscape and its abundant wildlife in all seasons.

 Visitor Facilities And Travel

-The park is located approximately 15 kilometers northeast of Merida, accessible via local roads from the EX-206.
-A visitor center provides interpretation of the park's ecology and history, with particular emphasis on the Roman heritage and dehesa management.
-The proximity to Merida (a major tourist destination for its Roman monuments) makes the park easily combinable with cultural visits, while the network of marked trails provides options ranging from short walks to longer circuits of the reservoir.
+The park is located approximately 15 kilometres northeast of Mérida, accessible via local roads from the EX-206.
+[1] A visitor centre provides interpretation of the park's ecology and history, with particular emphasis on the Roman heritage and dehesa management.
+The proximity to Mérida (a UNESCO World Heritage city for its Roman monuments) makes the park easily combinable with cultural visits, while the network of marked trails provides options ranging from short walks to longer circuits of the reservoir.

 Conservation And Sustainability

 Dehesa conservation requires maintaining traditional management practices including controlled grazing, periodic tree pruning, and natural regeneration of oak seedlings that will replace aging trees in the woodland structure.
-The decline in traditional extensive livestock farming threatens the open character of the dehesa, as reduced grazing allows dense scrub to develop that shades out the grassland and prevents oak regeneration.
+The park holds designations as a Special Protection Zone for Birds (since 1991) and as a Site of Community Importance within the Natura 2000 network.
+[1] The decline in traditional extensive livestock farming threatens the open character of the dehesa, as reduced grazing allows dense scrub to develop that shades out the grassland and prevents oak regeneration.
 Water quality management of the reservoir addresses impacts from agricultural intensification in the surrounding catchment, ensuring that the wetland ecosystem supporting wintering waterfowl remains healthy.

 Visitor Ratings